St Edmund of

 If you are suffering from symptoms of C-19 please stay at home.

 If you are shielding or vulnerable (e.g. over 70) the advice is still to stay at home as much as possible, but the decision as to whether to come to church is yours.
 While we are doing what we can to make church services as safe as possible, we cannot ensure that this it be risk-free.
 We will continue to post services on our website under the Worship At Home tab, and may be able to include recordings of the services in church.

 Additionally, we will be holding a service on Wednesday evenings particularly for those who are in this vulnerable category.
 There will be fewer people there and many of those present will have been taking the precaution of staying at home.

 Please use the rear car park which has been cleared to make more space.

 There is no Sunday School nor Creche facilities or toys, so parents might want to consider bringing something for their children.
-Face coverings are not compulsory but are now strongly advised.
+Face coverings are now compulsory.

 We have to maintain physical distance of 2m between households (or “support bubbles”).